Marvel Two-in-One #8

 Inker: Mike Esposito

 Review: Read that synopsis: “Miracle Man converts an American Indian reservation into Bethlehem in a plot to one-up God in the Immaculate Conception department.”
-It sums up why this reviewer often struggles with Steve Gerber’s stories: too wacky for readers to suspend disbelief, yet almost over the top enough to deliver a meta-like appeal.
+It sums up why this reviewer often struggles with Steve Gerber’s stories (see reviews): too wacky for readers to suspend disbelief, yet almost over the top enough to deliver a meta-like appeal.
 But it’s hard to shake the feeling that Gerber is laughing at the reader, not with them.
 The art team of Sal Buscema and Mike Esposito turn in a perfectly serviceable job, but this script needed something more to elevate it to another level.

 Cool factor: There are some decent character moments.